bcgov/esm-server/openshift/templates/README.md

 ## How to Create a Mongo Database Backup Cronjob

-Note that the template assumes there is a service called ```mongodb``` that is exposes the ```mongodb``` deployment's pod locally.
+Note that the template assumes there is a service called ```mongodb2``` that is exposes the ```mongodb2``` deployment's pod locally.
 The template also relies on some OpenShift secrets and config maps that will need to be created.

 ### Through the OpenShift UI or otherwise, you should to create: